On January 19. 2016 Gateway students attended a Healthy Relationships Seminar given by a presenter from ADV.

-On Tuesday 10/20/15 Gateway will have a student workshop with the Reflections Group.
+On Tuesday 10/20/15 Gateway students attended a student workshop with the Reflections Group.

 Reflections is a volunteer teen theater program that runs throughout the school year to prepare and present improvised scenes on a variety of topics and timely issues.
 The purpose of the performances is to provide a forum for discussion.